 12. The source 5G ProSe Layer-3 End UE communicates with the target 5G ProSe Layer-3 End UE via the 5G ProSe Layer-3 UE-to-UE Relay.

 In the case of one source 5G ProSe Layer-3 End UE communicates with multiple target 5G ProSe Layer-3 End UEs, the PC5 link between the source 5G ProSe Layer-3 End UE and the 5G ProSe Layer-3 UE-to-UE Relay can be shared for multiple target 5G ProSe Layer-3 End UEs per RSC while the PC5 links may be established individually between the 5G ProSe Layer-3 UE-to-UE Relay and target 5G ProSe Layer-3 End UEs per RSC.
-For the shared PC5 link, the Layer-2 link modification procedure shall be used.
+For the shared PC5 link, the Layer-2 link modification procedure shall be used, replacing the step 3 to 4 and 9 to 10 of the procedure in Figure 6.7.1.1-1.
 The parameters used in the Layer-2 link modification procedure are described in clause 6.4.3.7.